 Upcoming PEPH-Related Events

 May 3 - 4, 2016: Environmental Public Health Tracking Virtual Conference.
-This virtual conference will serve as a platform to raise awareness and inform state health department chronic disease directors and appropriate staff of the value and usage of National Environmental Public Health Tracking Network.
+This virtual conference will serve as a platform to raise awareness and inform state health department chronic disease directors and appropriate staff of the value and usage of CDC's National Environmental Public Health Tracking Network.
 Conference topics will include asthma, air quality, cancer, chronic obstructive pulmonary disorder, heart disease, health equity and the environment, and others.
 The Conference is free of charge for all attendees.
-Poster abstracts are due February 26, 2016.

-May 11 - 13, 2016: Save the date for the NIH Regional Seminar on Program Funding and Grants Administration in Baltimore, Maryland.
+May 11 - 13, 2016: NIH Regional Seminar on Program Funding and Grants Administration in Baltimore, Maryland.
 The NIH Regional Seminar offers a comprehensive program for the NIH extramural community about the NIH grants process and related policies.
-Registration is expected to open in early 2016.
+Register.

-August 25 - 26, 2016: Advancing the Science of Community Engaged Research Conference Series, in Washington D.C.
-This year's conference theme is "Innovative and Effective Methods of Stakeholder Engagement in Translational Research."
-A call for abstracts will be issued in February and will close in mid-April.
+August 25 - 26, 2016: Advancing the Science of Community Engaged Research Conference Series in Washington D.C.
+This year's conference theme is "Innovative and Effective Methods of Engagement."
+Poster abstracts are due April 30.

 October 29 - November 2, 2016: American Public Health Association (APHA) 2016 Annual Meeting in Denver, Colorado.
 This year's conference theme is "Creating the Healthiest Nation: Ensuring the Right to Health."

 Visit the PEPH Funding Opportunity Announcements (FOA) page for more PEPH-related funding opportunities.

 Spatial Uncertainty: Data, Modeling, and Communication (R01).
 Supports innovative research that identifies sources of spatial uncertainty in public health data, incorporates the inaccuracy or instability into statistical methods, and develops novel tools to visualize the nature and consequences of spatial uncertainty.
-Deadline: February 5, 2015.
+Deadline: June 5, 2016.